nitzansaar/Jello-Cube/README.md

 The simulation features two jello cubes bouncing and colliding inside the bounding box.
 A second cube (`jello2`) is initialized by mirroring the first cube's positions across the origin (negating x and y) and reversing its x and y velocities so the two cubes start on opposite sides and move toward each other.
 Both cubes share the same physics parameters (spring constants, damping, mass, integrator, timestep).

-The cubes are scaled to half size (`cubeScale = 0.5`) so they have room to move around inside the box.
+The cubes are scaled to half size so they have room to move around inside the box.
 All spring rest lengths and the inter-cube collision threshold are scaled accordingly.

 Inter-cube collision uses the same penalty-spring model as wall collision.
 For every pair of points between the two cubes, if the distance is less than one (scaled) grid spacing, a repulsive penalty force pushes the points apart and a damping term resists inward relative velocity.
 This prevents the cubes from passing through each other.